one-chain-labs/onechain/crates/sui-framework/docs/one-system/staking_pool.md

 2. Using the above number and the given <code>principal_withdraw_amount</code>, calculates the rewards portion of the stake we should withdraw.
 3. Withdraws the rewards portion from the rewards pool at the current exchange rate.
-We only withdraw the rewards portion because the principal portion was already taken out of the staker's self custodied StakedSui.
+We only withdraw the rewards portion because the principal portion was already taken out of the staker's self custodied StakedOct.

 <pre><code><b>fun</b> <a href="staking_pool.md#0x3_staking_pool_withdraw_rewards">withdraw_rewards</a>(pool: &<b>mut</b> <a href="staking_pool.md#0x3_staking_pool_StakingPool">staking_pool::StakingPool</a>, principal_withdraw_amount: <a href="../move-stdlib/u64.md#0x1_u64">u64</a>, pool_token_withdraw_amount: <a href="../move-stdlib/u64.md#0x1_u64">u64</a>, epoch: <a href="../move-stdlib/u64.md#0x1_u64">u64</a>): <a href="../one-framework/balance.md#0x2_balance_Balance">balance::Balance</a>&lt;<a href="../one-framework/oct.md#0x2_oct_OCT">oct::OCT</a>&gt;